-Figure B. Millennium Ecosystem Assessment Conceptual Framework of Interactions between Biodiversity, Ecosystem Services, Human Well-being, and Drivers of Change.
-Changes in drivers that indirectly affect biodiversity, such as population, technology, and lifestyle (upper right corner of figure), can lead to changes in drivers directly affecting biodiversity, such as the catch of fish or the application of fertilizers (lower right corner).
-These result in changes to ecosystems and the services they provide (lower left corner), thereby affecting human well-being.
+Figure B. Framework of interactions between biodiversity, ecosystem services, human well-being, and drivers of change.
+Changes in drivers that indirectly affect biodiversity, such as population, technology, and lifestyle (lower left corner of figure), can lead to changes in drivers directly affecting biodiversity, such as the catch of fish or the application of fertilizers (lower right corner).
+These result in changes to ecosystems and the services they provide (center), thereby affecting human well-being.
 These interactions can take place at more than one scale and can cross scales.
 For example, an international demand for timber may lead to a regional loss of forest cover, which increases flood magnitude along a local stretch of a river.
 Similarly, the interactions can take place across different time scales.
 Different strategies and interventions can be applied at many points in this framework to enhance human well-being and conserve ecosystems.